789Kelly/MeetUp/README.md

 Creates and returns a new venue for a group specified by its id

 - Require Authentication: true
-- Require Authentication: Current User must be the organizer of the group or a member of the group with a status of "co-host"
+- Require Authorization: Current User must be the organizer of the group or a member of the group with a status of "co-host"
 - Request